 First of all you need to locate exactly where the trigger point within this muscle knot is.

-Then you stimulate this trigger point by applying pressure to it which causes your tight muscles to gently spasm and release.
+Then you stimulate the trigger point by applying pressure to it, which eventually causes your tight muscles to gently spasm and release.

 And your back will be much happier and healthier as a result.